uber-archive/viewport-mercator-project/docs/README.md

 # viewport-mercator-project

+> viewport-mercator-project has been moved to https://math.gl/.
+This repository is archived and read-only.

 Projection and camera utilities supporting the Web Mercator Projection.
 At its core this is a utility for converting to and from map coordinates (i.e. latitude, longitude) to screen coordinates and back.

 ## Who is this for?